C22-PS165-Heal-Go/.github/profile/README.md

 ## What is Heal&Go? 🤔
 Heal & Go is an application that recommend people a tourist destination in order to help those people to heal based on their preferences.

+## Documentation 📑

+### Getting Started
+- **Prerequisites**

+  1. Android
+  2. Internet connection

+- **Installation**

+  1. Download the APK
+  2. Install the APK

+- **Register**

+  1. Open Heal&Go application
+  2. Register your email address

+### Usage
+- How to get recommendations for tourist attractions for healing?

+  1. Login to your accounts
+  2. Click “Start Now” button in home screen
+  3. Answer all the questions in questionnaire screen, and then submit them
+  4. You will be given some destination cards based on recommendations system
+  5. You can choose “Interested” if you’re interested with the recommendations or choose “Not interested” if you’re not
+  6. Make sure you’ve chosen “Interested” or “Not Interested” for all recommendation cards
+  7. You will be redirected to home page again and you will see “top recommendation for you” list

+- How to see all of destinations in Heal&Go App

+  1. Login to your account
+  2. Click “Discover” menu

+- How to find destination in Heal&Go App

+  1. Login to your account
+  2. Click “Discover” menu
+  3. You can find destination using category options or using search bar or even both